nicfontaine/resume/readme.md

 _Mursion_
 > May 2016 - Present

 Manage visual design, implementation, and best practices for a variety of products including mobile, web, and native software for clients and leads, and communicate with offshore team for design standards and cohesion across emerging technologies and software updates.
 Work with both the software dev, and art teams to design visual assets for proprietary technologies; as well as produce responsive web front-ends and Unity3D UIs for a variety of client and internal uses.
+Develop interactive wireframes and lead UX/design discussion for emerging products, before bringing those designs to release.

-Ongoing work, from wireframe to release, developing a native software portal and interactive analytics web-app for session scheduling/matchmaking, simulation design and launch, guided system verification for hardware compatibility testing, resource materials, and visual metrics and recordings dashboard.
+In-progress development of a native software portal and interactive analytics web-app for session scheduling/matchmaking, simulation design and launch, guided system verification for hardware compatibility testing, resource materials, and visual metrics and recordings dashboard.

+Design and development of a small but powerfull session booking Node webapp that: connects users to scheduled simulation rooms, creates conferencing links using the ZoomAPI, emails confirmation with connection link, calendar files, and cancellation link, and schedules and sends a reminder emails at a set time before the simulation.
+The app also contains a separate admin login to view all scheduled sessions, create new scheduling delivery calendar, and export database information to csv.

 Led the re-design of the company website in the fall of 2016 and manage ongoing updates & support.
 I regularly consult with the sales team for new lead generation, SEO, analytics, CRM, both internal and external facing email communications, and marketing assets for campaigns and conferences, and QA team for technical changes, bug fixes, and client support.